DataDog/datadog-ci/src/commands/deployment/README.md

 - `--no-fail` (default: `false`) will prevent the deployment command from failing if there are issues submitting the data.

 ### `correlate`

-The `correlate` command "connects" a GitOps deployment with the CI pipeline of the application repository.
-If you are using `datadog-ci deployment mark` then you do not need to use this command and the correlation will happen automatically.
-This command does not work for every setup, check the section [when to call the command][#When-to-call-the-command] for more details.
+**Note**: If you are using `datadog-ci deployment mark` then you do not need to use this command and the correlation will happen automatically.

-This command will allow Datadog to correlate the associated deployments to a pipeline from the UI.
-It also works the other way around, so that given a deployment you can check the pipeline that triggered it.
+The `correlate` command "connects" a GitOps deployment with the CI pipeline of the application repositoryL you'll be able to check what pipeline triggered a deployment and what deployments were triggered by a pipeline.

+**Important**: This command does not work for every setup, check the section [when to call the command][#When-to-call-the-command] for more details.

 #### When to call the command